alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 These workers will use the database to store the number of times we have attempted to perform an action.
 An alert will be raised if the quantity of failed attempts reaches a threshold (the suggestion is 5 - based on this being evidence of consistent failure).
-To ensure that these jobs actually run we will configure the [RecoverLostJobsWorker][] to identify any of these that need to run and attempt them, this protects from lost work problems such as [Sidekiq crashing][sidekiq-reliability].
+We expect that we can use the same threshold for all of these workers even though `SendEmailWorker` speaks to an external service (Notify) that may be more likely to fail, this is because the failure rate is low (< 0.1%), which makes consecutive failures unlikely.
+To ensure that the jobs of all the mentioned workers actually run we will configure the [RecoverLostJobsWorker][] to identify any of these that need to run and attempt them, this protects from lost work problems such as [Sidekiq crashing][sidekiq-reliability].

-We expect [SendEmailWorker][] and [DigestEmailGenerationWorker][] jobs to run quickly (durations of up to a few seconds) and know that there can be high volumes of them to run (both can regularly reach volumes of > 100,000).
+We expect [SendEmailWorker][] and [DigestEmailGenerationWorker][] jobs to run quickly (durations of up to a few seconds) and we know that there can be high volumes of them to run (both can regularly reach volumes of > 100,000).
-Therefore, we are concerned about a scenario where these consistently fail because it could take a long time for sufficient retries to occur for an alert to be raised (as each retry is placed at the back of the queue).
+We are concerned about a scenario where these consistently fail and it takes a long time for an engineer to be informed, this could occur because it could take a long time for sufficient retries to occur before an alert is raised (as each retry is placed at the back of the queue).
 To reflect this concern we will contact engineers if either of these workers has not completed one successful run within a time period despite work existing (suggested time period is 30 minutes).
 The [Sidekiq retry